swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 #### Defaulting to aligned operations for the safe `load()` functions

 `UnsafeRawPointer`'s original `load()` function requires correct alignment, and the less restrictive  `loadUnaligned()` was added later.
 We have long considered this unfortunate, and this proposal seeks to improve on the status quo by making our new safe `load()` functions perform unaligned operations.

+#### Defaulting `toByteOffset` and `fromByteOffset` parameters to a value of zero

+The proposal originally included defaulted parameter values for these parameters for the new `load` and `storeBytes` functions.
+It was pointed out that defaulted parameters may give the impression that loading or storing a value using these functions must use the full length of the `RawSpan` or `MutableRawSpan`.
+Noting that defaulted parameters already exist on similar, pre-existing unsafe API, we may need to harmonize the decision at a later time.

 ## Acknowledgments